[See also: “How we learn things”; “Classical Conditioning”; “How do we acquire superstitions, phobias and OCDs?”]

 How do we acquire fears and anxieties?

 Humans learn nearly all their targets for fear and anxiety.
-With the exception of a startle reflex to sudden noises, an innate fear of ‘strangeness’ and the possible exception of fear of heights, no specific fears appear to be inherited (nope, not even snakes or spiders).
+With the exception of a startle reflex to sudden noises, an innate fear of ‘strangeness’ and ‘largeness’ (the latter probably gives us our common fear of heights), no specific fears appear to be inherited (nope, not even snakes or spiders).

 The situation is different with non-human animals.
 Many animals begin their lives with fears and anxieties pre-installed, to a greater or lesser extent.
 These instinctive responses (including fears) are seen in animals that will have no opportunity to learn them from their parents or experience.
 When a salmon hatches, it can learn nothing from its parents because they all died the year before.